moskalyk/talisman/README.md

 # talisman
 urbit starbank with AAVE.

-does your bank play jazz?
+does your bank play techno?

 protec